Mohamedkrs/ToxiProxy_Docker-compose/README.md

 # Why?
-In my team we wanted to test and configure [Toxiproxy](https://github.com/Shopify/toxiproxy) to simulate bad network connections over RTSP to our cameras.
+Test and configure [Toxiproxy](https://github.com/Shopify/toxiproxy) to simulate bad network connections.
 One of the testcases was to inject the toxic periodicly and with breaks between them.

 # Overview